luquelab/Lee_etal_CSBJ_2022/3_executables/README.md

 **FILE:** MCP2TRF_test_data.csv \
 --> Contains MCP sequence data for three phages that can be used as a template or to test installation for MCP2TRF.py

+**FILE:** G2T_fasta_test.faa \
+--> Contains genome data in fasta format for three phages that can be used to test installation for G2T.py

+**FILE:** MCP2TRF_fasta_test.faa \
+--> Contains MCP Sequence data in fasta format for three phages that can be used to test installation for MCP2TRF.py